admineral/OpenAI-Assistant-API-Chat/README.md

 - **Functionality**: Serves as the primary interface for the chat application.
 - **Key Elements**:
   - **`Chat` Component**: Orchestrates the entire chat interface.
-  - **`startAssistant` Function**: Initializes the chat assistant, managing file uploads and assistant interactions.
+  - **`startChatAssistant` Function**: Initializes the chat assistant, managing file uploads and assistant interactions.
   - **`handleFormSubmit` Function**: Handles sending user messages and displaying assistant responses.
   - **Custom Hook (`useChatState`)**: Manages state variables for the chat, including assistant details and chat messages.
   - **Sub-Components**: Includes `WelcomeForm` for initial setup, `InputForm` for message input, and `MessageList` for displaying chat messages.